The Green Inn — Galilee Glamor

-The 19th century moneyed founders of “Monmouth Beach”seemed determined to avoid the “hotel crowd” scene that made up most of Long Branch and a lot of Sea Bright.
-They continued with big construction yes, but via private ownership.
-A few multi-dwellers did pop up though:
+The wealthy founders of “Monmouth Beach” in the 1870s were determined to avoid the “hotel crowd” scene that made up most of Long Branch and much of Sea Bright.
+With “exclusiveness” as their watchword, they continued with the big dwellings yes, but via private ownership.
+A few hostelries did pop up though:

 * * * * *